Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

-12pt For the interacting case, one has to solve the $N$-body Schr\"odinger equation.
-An exact solution is an almost impossible task.
-The mean-field theory together with the assumption of a contact two-body interaction leads to the commonly used Gross-Pitaevskii equation (GPE)~\cite{Dalfovo}.
+For the interacting case, one has to solve the many-body Schr\"odinger equation.
+An essentially exact solution is possible by the diffusion Monte Carlo (DMC) method~\cite{Blume}.
+However, this has been done only for $N$ less than $\sim 100$.
+The mean-field approach together with the assumption of a contact two-body interaction leads to the commonly used Gross-Pitaevskii equation (GPE)~\cite{Dalfovo}.
 In this approach, all correlations are disregarded and no realistic two-body interaction can be used.
 In addition, for an attractive BEC, there is a pathological singularity at the origin~\cite{Kundu}.
-Instead, we adopt a simplified few-body technique, called potential harmonics expansion method (PHEM)~\cite{Das1,Das2}, in which all two-body correlations are retained (disregard of higher-order correlations is manifestly justified in a dilute BEC) and {\it any realistic} interatomic interaction can be incorporated.
-This technique has been successfully applied to both repulsive and attractive BECs~\cite{PHEM}. \\ In the following, we review the PHEM very briefly.
+Hence, we adopt a simplified few-body technique, called correlated potential harmonics expansion method (CPHEM)~\cite{Das1,Das2}, in which all two-body correlations are retained, but higher-body correlations are neglected.
+Disregard of higher-order correlations is manifestly justified for a laboratory BEC, since it is designed to be so dilute that three-body collisions do not take place, to preclude formation of molecules and consequent depletion of the condensate through thee-body recombination.
+Furthermore, {\it any realistic} interatomic interaction can be incorporated in the CPHEM.
+This technique has been successfully applied to both repulsive and attractive BECs~\cite{PHEM}. \\ In the following, we review the CPHEM very briefly.
 Interested readers can get the details from Refs.~\cite{Das1,Das2}.
-In this technique, center of mass motion is separated by introducing Jacobi coordinates, and the resulting Schr\"odinger equation for the relative motion is rewritten in terms of hyperspherical variables: the hyperradius ($r$) and $(3N-4)$ hyperangles, collectively denoted by $\Omega_{N-1}$~\cite{Ballot}.
-Expansion of the relative wave function in the complete set of hyperspherical harmonics (HH)~\cite{Ballot} leads to an {\it exact} treatment, but involves $(3N-3)$ variables, which remains an almost impossible task for $N>3$.
-We choose the subset of HH, called potential harmonics (PH) subset~\cite{Fabre}, which is sufficient for the expansion of the two-body interaction $V(r_{ij})$ in the HH basis, where $\vec{r}_{ij}$ is the separation vector from the $i$-th to the $j$-th particle.
-Since the probability of three or more particles to come close to each other is practically zero in a typical BEC (indeed this is assured in an experimental BEC, in order to avoid three-body collisions, which lead to molecule formation and consequent depletion of the BEC), correlations higher than two-body ones are practically absent.
-Thus the expansion of each Faddeev component of the wave function in the PH basis, which retains two-body correlations, is manifestly appropriate.
-Substitution of this expansion in the relative Schr\"odinger equation and projection on a particular PH leads to a system of coupled differential equations in $r$.
-The latter is solved by hyperspherical adiabatic approximation~\cite{Das3}, to obtain a large number of energy eigenvalues of the entire BEC for different orbital angular momenta of the system.
-These are then used in Eq.(\ref{sum}) to calculate the chemical potential at a chosen temperature $T$.
-Note that in this case, the sums over $n$ in Eqs,(\ref{sum}), (\ref{sumen}) and (12) are to be replaced by double sums over $\{n,l\}$ and $\gamma_n$ is replaced by $(2l+1)$.
-The energy eigenvalue $E_{nl}$ is the energy of the $n$-th excitation for the orbital angular momentum $l$ of the system.
-Finally Eq.(12) is used to calculate $C_N(T)$~\cite{Biswas}.
-Condensate fraction is obtained as $\frac{N_0}{N}$, where $N_0$ is the $n=0$ term of Eq.(\ref{sum}). \\
+Schr\"odinder equation for the relative motion of a system of $N$ identical spinless bosons, interacting via pair-wise potential $V$ and trapped by $V_{trap}$ is